Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 ?
 Compliance with applicable statutes, policies and management policies and procedures.

 ?
-Effective use of resources and safeguarding of assets.
+Effective use of resources and safeguarding of assets

-Scope, functioning, periodicity and methodology for conducting the internal audit.
-The internal auditors
+periodicity and methodology for conducting the internal audit.
+The internal auditors carryout audit, covering inter

-carryout audit, covering inter alia, monitoring and evaluating the efficacy and adequacy of internal control
+alia, monitoring and evaluating the efficacy and adequacy of internal control systems in the Company, its

-systems in the Company, its compliance with operating systems, accounting procedures and policies at all
+compliance with operating systems, accounting procedures and policies at all locations and submit their periodical

-locations and submit their periodical internal audit reports to the Audit Committee.
-The internal auditors have
+internal audit reports to the Audit Committee.
+The internal auditors have expressed that the internal control system

-expressed that the internal control system in the Company is effective.
-The Board has also put in place requisite
+in the Company is effective.
+The Board has also put in place requisite legal compliance framework to ensure

-legal compliance framework to ensure compliance of all the applicable laws and that such systems are adequate
+compliance of all the applicable laws and that such systems are adequate and operating effectively.

 DISCLOSURES PERTAINING TO THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE